Sawy89/Corsi/CS50/project1/README.md

 - ```application.py``` with all other needed function for the project
 - ```import.py``` and ```create_schema.sql``` for creating the Database schema and importing ```book.csv``` data in it; you only need to run ```import.py``` file to do it
 - All html file in template folder

+--> Upgraded for using flask_sqlalchemy as ORM for connecting to DB!